 - Native American Tribal Loans.
-Through two FSA programs designed specifically for Native Americans, tribes can purchase property, increase agricultural productivity and preserve farmland within the reservation and even buy farmland with multiple owners.
+Through two FSA programs designed specifically for Indigenous peoples, tribal groups can purchase property, increase agricultural productivity and preserve farmland within reservation territory and even buy farmland with multiple owners.

 - Loans for minorities and women.
 The FSA targets a percentage of farm loans for minorities and women starting out in farming.

 - Loans for young farmers.
 Designed to encourage urban youth’s involvement in agriculture, these loans help young farmers fund income-generating projects in connection with an agricultural youth organization.